-Many a time we need to open the elevated prompt (Command Prompt with administrator rights) to execute certain commands.
+Many times, we need to open the elevated prompt (Command Prompt with administrator rights) to execute specific commands.
 For instance, one needs to execute the powercfg /hibernate on/off command in an elevated prompt to enable hibernation in Windows 7 and sfc /scannow command to repair Windows system files.

-Step 1: Download Ele zip file from here.
-Ele is a small tool that lets you launch elevated prompt right from the normal Command Prompt.
+Step 1: Download the Ele zip file from here.
+Ele is a small tool that lets you launch elevated prompt right from the standard Command Prompt.